 Police must allow you to view the audio visual record and you are able to obtain a copy of the audio record part of it, but not the visual part.
 You are able to obtain and listen to an audio record of interview [see s 74D(4) Summary Offences Act 1953 (SA)].

 Under the Summary Offences Regulations 2016 (SA) a person has complex communication needs if they have significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury.
 Intoxication, however, is not defined as a complex communication difficulty [reg 18(2)].

 If an investigating officer intends to interview a suspect who they believe may have complex communication needs, the officer must make the following arrangements as relevant:

-A prescribed communication assistant is a person who provides communications assistance to suspects or vulnerable witnesses while being interviewed and includes communication partners (see the Uniting Communities Communication Partner Service below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .
+A prescribed communication assistant is a person who provides assistance to suspects or vulnerable witnesses while being interviewed and includes communication partner within the meaning of section 4 of the Evidence Act 1929 (SA) (see prescribed communication partners below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .

 A prescribed communicationdevice includes: